Travel and Enrichment

 - Each year other exhibitions are held at local art galleries in neighboring communities so that students can gain other experiences exhibiting their work.
 These are at the Markay Gallery in Jackson, Ohio, and Gallery 409 in Pt.
 Pleasant, WV.
 Each of these exhibitions is organized by students which gives them additional experience with exhibition planning.

 - The Huntington Museum of Art invites Rio faculty and students to attend the Walter Gropius Master Artists Workshops via scholarship money.
-Over twenty workshop seats have been filled by faculty and students for these three day opportunities to work with nationally recognized guest artists.
+All of our faculty and many of our students have participated in these three day opportunities to work with nationally recognized guest artists.

-- The art students are often directed to exhibition, internships, commission opportunities, mural projects, teaching opportunities, scout camps, art jurying, etc…These include but are not limited to: The French Art Colony, Gallery 409, Dave Snyder Welding and Fabrication, The Markay Gallery, The Village of Rio Grande, The Gallipolis Convention and Visitors Bureau, Bob Evans Farms, CrossChex, The University of Rio Grande, the Gallia County and Gallipolis Schools systems.
+- The art students are often directed to exhibition, internships, commission opportunities, mural projects, teaching opportunities, scout camps, art jurying, etc…These include but are not limited to: The French Art Colony, Gallery 409, The Markay Gallery, The Village of Rio Grande, The Gallipolis Convention and Visitors Bureau, Bob Evans Farms, CrossChex, The University of Rio Grande, the Gallia County and Gallipolis Schools systems.

 - The Art Department maintains the Brooks Jones Permanent Collection, The Rio Grande Sculpture Park, and the Esther Allen Greer Gallery.
 Each of the venues brings in regional, national, and internationally known art and artists for the students to see and experience.
 Guest artist for these venues have been too numerous to list.